MoAbdelfattah221/Fruitopia/README.md

 # Fruitopia
- This is a responsive Website Header for a strawberryshop Technologies used..
+ This is a responsive Website Header for a strawberry shop Technologies used..
  Html , CSS